-Having the reward in the hero's hand does not really give the hero the safe haven to himself.
-There might be some character or situation jealous to the hero for having the reward.
+Having the reward in the hero's hand does not really give the herc the safe haven tc himself.
+There might be some character or situation jealous tc the hero hopes that the reward.
 This is also might happen for the antagonists is not completely defeated yet, and still trying to finish the hero's life.
-If the case happens, the hero needs to make an excellent escape with his reward.
+If the case happens, the hero needs tc make an excellent escape with his reward.
 This escape might be just as adventurous and dangerous as the main journey itself.

-Campbell (2004) says that if the hero in his triumph of the goddess or the god and is then explicitly commissioned to return to the world with some elixir for the restoration of society, the final stage of his adventure is supported by all the powers of his supernatural patrons or helpers.
-So the hero needs to return to his ordinary life in full safety.
+Campbell (2004) says that if the hero in his triumph of the goddess or the god and is then explicitly commissioned to return to the world with some elixir for the restoration of society, the final stage of his adventure is supported by all the powers of his supernatural patrons ^{or helpers.} So the hero needs to return to his ordinary life in full safety.
 Full safety means not having any difficulties anymore, in order to bring back his ultimate boon to ordinary world.